Anthony-s-Personal-Projects/orange-pi-zero-auto-temp-ctrl/README.md

-# Auto Temp Ctrl for Orange Pi Zero
+# Auto Temp Ctrl for Orange Pi Zero 🎉

-Automatic fan control service for Orange Pi Zero and similar boards.
-This service will automatically turn on and off the fan based on the CPU temperature using GPIO control.
+Welcome to my first open-source project! 🚀
+This is a practice project to help me step into the open-source world, and I’m so excited to share it with you.

+This project brings **automatic fan control** to your Orange Pi Zero, making sure your little powerhouse stays cool when needed — and goes silent when it's not.

+It’s simple, useful, and I hope, just the beginning of many projects to come.

+---

-## Installation (Recommended - via APT)
+## 🎈 Installation (Recommended - via APT)

-You can now install easily from the APT repository with automatic updates:
+I've made it super easy for you to install and keep up to date.
+No fiddling around, just add my APT repo and you're good to go:

 ```bash
 wget https://anthony-s-personal-projects.github.io/orange-pi-zero-auto-temp-ctrl/public.key